-Overcoming Cybersecurity Silos when Developing a Risk Management Program
+Avoid Cybersecurity Silos when Developing a Risk Management Program

-To help avoid cybersecurity silos, TalaTek believes firms should consider these recommendations:
+To avoid cybersecurity silos, TalaTek recommends organizations:

-- Share cyber risk information across organization
+- Share cyber risk information across the organization.

-- Establish holistic/consistent cyber risk reporting and governance
+- Establish holistic/consistent cyber risk reporting and governance.

-- Form security partnerships within an organization
+- Form security partnerships within the organization.

-- Develop adaptable solutions to fit all work groups
+- Develop adaptable solutions to fit all work groups.